Nov 13, 2019

-DENVER – Mayor Michael B. Hancock and the Office of Children’s Affairs recently announced the 2017 class of the MBK25 as part of the city’s local work on the national My Brother’s Keeper Initiative.
-The 25 individuals were honored during a luncheon on September 30 at Park Hill Golf Course in Denver.
-In addition to honoring the second class of the MBK25, Mayor Hancock and Dr. Robert Simmons III, Vice President of Innovation and Strategy for the New York-based Campaign for Black Male Achievement, engaged in an on-stage discussion about the current state of boys and young men of color.
+Denver - Mayor Michael B. Hancock and the Office of Children’s Affairs have announced the 2019 class of the MBK25 as part of the city’s local work on the national My Brother’s Keeper Initiative.
+The 25 individuals were honored during a luncheon on Saturday, Nov.
+9 at the Donald Seawell Ballroom located in the Denver Center for Performing Arts.
+During the program, Mayor Hancock held an on-stage interview with three alumni of the MBK25 Program to explore their experiences and to solicit their thoughts about the current state of boys and young men of color.

-Recognizing individuals as an MBK25 honoree is under the larger My Brother’s Keeper Initiative in Denver, and is a list of the area’s most exciting, innovative, creative and passionate community leaders supporting the work and the vision of the My Brother’s Keeper Initiative.
+Recognizing individuals as an MBK25 honoree is a part of the larger My Brother’s Keeper Initiative in Denver.
+The list is a collection of some of the area’s most exciting, innovative, and passionate community leaders supporting the work and the vision of the My Brother’s Keeper Initiative.
 Nominations were received from the general public and then trimmed down to the final list of 25 by a panel of city staff and program advisors.

-View the MBK25 Class of 2017 and learn more about their work and the neighborhoods they serve.
+Click here to view the MBK25 Class of 2019 and learn more about their work and the neighborhoods they serve.

 About Denver’s My Brother’s Keeper Initiative